Dr Miranda Matthews

 Research interests

 Miranda researches issues of agency and representation in the arts and learning, among arts educators, practitioners, students and faculty.
-Since 2016 Miranda has researched how arts methods can assist undergraduate students’ sensory transitions into Higher Education.
-Miranda’s book, Arts Methods for the Self-representation of Undergraduate Students: Sensory Transitions into University Cultures, was published by Routledge in April 2023.
+Since 2015 Miranda has researched how arts methods can assist students’ sensory transitions into higher education.
+Miranda’s book, Arts Methods for the Self-representation of Undergraduate Students: Sensory Transitions into University Cultures, was published by Routledge in 2023.

 Miranda has developed research with artist teachers, exploring their professionalising supportive networks, and responses to education policy in practice.
-A chapter in press for this project is: Moving beyond immanence: artist teacher networking and collaborative arts practice, in Rachel Payne (ed.)
-Artist Teachers: UK Perspectives on Pedagogies, Practices and Partnerships.
+A recent related publication is: Moving beyond immanence: artist teacher networking and collaborative arts practice, in Rachel Payne (ed.)
+(2024) Professional Learning for Artist Teachers: Pedagogy, Practice and Partnerships in UK Contexts.

 Since 2021 Miranda has researched Ecologies in Practice, for arts practitioners, practice researchers and the vocal, creative empowerment of young people and minoritised groups.
-She is Principal Investigator for CAL/CMUK Ecologies in Practice: Participatory Arts Methods for Climate Research with Young People.
+She was Principal Investigator for CAL-CMUK Ecologies in Practice: Participatory Arts Methods for Climate Research with Young People (2022-23).

 Grants and awards

-The Centre for Arts and Learning (CAL) at Goldsmiths, University of London, began exploring ‘Ecologies in Practice’ as a research theme for 2021-2022, looking at the way arts practice relates to envir
+The Centre for Arts and Learning (CAL) at Goldsmiths, University of London, began exploring ‘Ecologies in Practice’ in 2021-2022, researching arts practice the environment and Earth crisis

 Publications and research outputs